 Full-time Course Load

-For one semester, 24 credit points are the equivalent to 15 upper-year Queen's credits.
+For one semester, 24 credit points are the equivalent of 15 upper-year Queen's credits.
 Most units have a value of six credit points.